odinuv/web/en/apv/walkthrough/backend/index.md

 Then the result can be printed as in the previous example.

 {: .note}
+Parameters in SQL queries are **not** placed inside quotes.
+They will be added automatically when the query gets executed.
+In PHP, the value of the parameter needs to be quoted as any other string.

+{: .note}
 If you are tempted to use the `$personName` variable directly within the SQL query string, in the `query` method, don't do it!
 Such approach would introduce [SQL injection vulnerability](todo).